harshjjain/AED_FINAL_PROJECT/README.md

 Pushed and merged src package - Employee-

-Pushed and merged src UI package - Doctor
+Pushed and merged src UI package - Doctor role

-Pushed and merged src UI package - LabAssistant-
+Pushed and merged src UI package - LabAssistant role

-Pushed and merged src UI package - Officials-
+Pushed and merged src UI package - Officials role

-Pushed and merged src UI package - Investigation-
+Pushed and merged src UI package - Investigation role

-Pushed and merged src UI package - Doctor(made changes to all the panels in the package.)
+Pushed and merged src UI package - Doctor (made changes to all the panels in the package.)

 Pushed and merged src UI package - Officials-(made changes in 2 panels.)